Award-winning Business Leader,

 I don't know exactly where you are in your life's journey.
 I know that you are seeking and that's a good thing.

 My unique flavor of personal growth and leadership may not be your cup of tea.
-But it is my unique offering that's authentic to who I am, what I stand for and the impact I'm confident I have had and will continue to have in the lives of those that I have the privilege of supporting their ability to slay their greatness.
+But it is my unique offering that's authentic to who I am, what I stand for and the impact I'm confident I have had and will continue to have in the lives of those that I have the privilege of serving and supporting on their journey to greatness.

 I would love to partner with you and help you cultivate the clarity, confidence, and courage it takes to succeed.
-More than that, I hope you invite the women you know to join the journey.
+More than that, I hope you invite those you know and care about to join the journey.

 Transforming any area of your life requires the following self-leadership actions: